pratham-154/Estatery/Diary/day88.md

-### 2024-11-14: Task 88 - Conducting Stakeholder Presentation
+### 2025-05-10: Task 88 - Project Presentation

-On Day 88, I conducted the stakeholder presentation, where I shared the progress and outcomes of the project with key stakeholders.
-The presentation highlighted the app’s and website's main features, user engagement metrics, and performance results.
-I focused on how the project met the initial goals and aligned with the company’s vision.

-The session was interactive, with stakeholders asking questions about specific aspects of the development process and future improvements.
-I emphasized the value the project has brought to the company, showcasing both quantitative and qualitative results.
-By the end of the presentation, I received positive feedback, confirming the success of the project and setting the stage for future enhancements.
+* Delivered the final project presentation to the relevant stakeholders, showcasing the work completed, key achievements, and any lessons learned.

+* Demonstrated the project’s core functionalities and how it solves the intended problem.

+* Gathered final feedback from the audience and answered questions related to the project.